 As well as becoming more thorough, credit scores are easier to access.
 Whilst consumers had to pay to access their credit score in recent years.
 There are now an increasing number of companies such as Noddle and Clearscore.

 That offer free access to basic credit scoring information.
 This can help consumers to make more educated decisions about applying for credit.

-The future of short-term loans: finding a provider
+The future of small short-term loans: finding a provider

 Some consumers choose a lender based on their TV or print advertising.
 Or a recommendation from a friend.
 Others select their lender following an online search.

 Or by visiting a website that gets promoted in an online advertisement.